dasc345/terraform-formation/projet_1/terraform/README.md

-# AWS Networking Example
+# AWS Networking Example Projet 1

-This example creates AWS VPC resources, making a VPC in each of two regions and then two subnets in each VPC in two different availability zones.
+Creation de deux AWS VPC dans deux regions différentes Creation de deux subnets dans chaque région dans deux AZ différentes

 This example also demonstrates the use of modules to create several copies of the same resource set with different arguments.
 The child modules in this